 - Credit risks: Physical climate change could lead to increased credit exposure and companies with business models not aligned with the transition to a low-carbon economy may face a higher risk of reduced corporate earnings and business disruption due to new regulations or market shifts.
 Central Chile is currently enduring the longest drought of its recent history. - Market risks: Market changes in the most carbon-intensive sectors could affect energy and commodity prices, corporate bonds, equities and certain derivatives contracts.
-Increasing frequency of severe weather events could affect macroeconomic conditions, weakening fundamental factors such as economic growth, employment and inflation. - Operational risks: Severe weather events could directly impact business continuity and operations of both the Issuer and customers. - Reputational risk could also arise from shifting sentiment among customers and increasing attention and scrutiny from other stakeholders (investors, regulators, etc.) on the Issuer's response to climate change.
+Increasing frequency of severe weather events could affect macroeconomic conditions, weakening fundamental factors such as economic growth, employment and inflation. - Operational risks: Severe weather events could directly impact business continuity and operations of both the Issuer and its customers. - Reputational risk could also arise from shifting sentiment among customers and increasing attention and scrutiny from other stakeholders (investors, regulators, etc.) on the Issuer's response to climate change.

-In December 2019, the FMC published new guidelines for discussion on disclosure of social responsibility and sustainable development by issuers.
 Any of the conditions described above could have a material adverse effect on the Issuer's business, financial condition and results of operations.